idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 - Be honest with yourself about what you can control and share.
 - Think about what you can do to reduce the impact to your customers, partners, subordinates and bosses.
 - You might think telling others early is the ethical thing to do, but the ambiguity will cause them unnecessary stress.
+- Think of your team as a river not a lake.
+I know, this makes no sense - until you [read this](https://imwrightshardcode.com/2019/09/everybody-leaves/).

 **Pressure from current job**